What Does the Bible Say About Feelings?

 Importantly, the Bible teaches that our feelings shouldn’t be our ultimate guide.
 Instead, we should seek God’s wisdom and the teachings of Jesus to navigate our emotional terrain.
 While feelings are valid and real, they’re also transient and can be misleading.
 By grounding ourselves in the Bible and in prayer, we can understand our emotions better and respond to them in ways that align with God’s will.

-See also What Does the Bible Say About Cleanliness?
+See also What Does the Bible Say About Familiar Spirits?

 Bible Verses About Feelings